ManethKulatunge/SWE-starterpack/README.md

 The following table is a summary of the domains of Software Development that you could work with and the general technologies that are generally used for it.
 Domain | Technologies |
 -------|--------------
-Web Development (Websites, Webapps etc) | Beginner: HTML, CSS, And Javascript
-Advanced: React,Angular, Node.JS, MongoDB, Express.JS, etc
-Mobile Development |  Swift, React Native, Java (Android) Game Development | Unity, C#, C++, Unreal
+Web Development (Websites, Webapps etc) | HTML, CSS, And Javascript Mobile Development |  Swift, React Native, Java (Android) Game Development | Unity, C#, C++, Unreal
 Cloud Computing | AWS, Azure, GCP
 Embedded Systems | C
 Data Science/Analysis | Python, SQL, R
+Blockchain | Solidity

+*Please note that this is only a starting point for these domains.
+The technologies are used in multiple discliplines and are put in the columns just to help you get started on the domain if you are indeed interested*

+More technologies to checkout down the line: Typescript, Express.JS, Node.JS, React, Angular, Kotlin, GraphQL, Docker, Kubernetes, Spring